-Illinois Route 251 to Rock Falls/US Route 30
+Illinois Route 251 to Rock Falls/US Route 30 (West)

-The 2004 Annual Inspections and preliminary development of intermittent HMA repair quantities in 2005 revealed severe deterioration of the pavement west of Illinois Route 251.
-It was decided to accelerate the reconstruction of this pavement that was originally programmed in 2006.
+The 2004 Annual Inspections and preliminary development of intermittent HMA repair quantities in 2005 revealed severe deterioration of the pavement west of Illinois Route 251 (MP 76.1).
+It was decided to accelerate the reconstruction of this pavement originally programmed in 2006.
 The reconstruction included the removal of the original HMA overlay, the rubblization of the original concrete base pavement and the application of a 6-inch HMA overlay.
 The rubblization consisted of breaking the original concrete pavement into baseball-size and smaller pieces.
 The intent of this reconstruction is the eventual removal of 2 inches of HMA overlay and the application of an additional 6-inch HMA overlay for a total HMA thickness of 10 inches.
 Work to complete the "perpetual pavement" commenced in 2016 and was completed in 2017.
 The pavement at culverts and along bridge decks which was not rubblized was also included in the reconstruction along this section.

 The pavement west of Illinois Route 251 to Chicago Avenue was reconstructed with work completed in 2015.
 This work addressed all previously noted deficiencies within this section.
 The pavement from Chicago Avenue to the Western Terminus was rehabilitated in 2016.
 This rehabilitation included the placement of an additional 6-inch thick asphalt layer, reconstruction of pavements which were not previously rubblized and reconstruction of the shoulder pavement.
-Most of the pavement west of Illinois Route 251 was rated in "excellent" condition (CRS) with an RSL rating of 13 to 19 years.
+In 2018, 98% of the pavement west of Illinois Route 251 was rated in "excellent" condition.